-The above sentences reveal many misapplications of English syntactic principles, which result grammatically erroneous sentences.
+The above sentences reveal many misapplications of English syntactic which result principles, grammatically erroneous sentences.
 These sentences can hardly clarify the meanings the writers had intended to convey.
-The erroneous sentences decrease the efficiency of students' written sentences. students think they know the grammar rules but cannot apply them correctly when writing in English.
+The erroneous sentences decrease the efficiency of the students' written sentences.
+The students think they know the grammar rules but cannot apply them correctly when writing in English.

 Most Bangladeshi students are taught English in the grammar translation method (GTM) at the primary level.
-In this method, learners have to memorize the grammar rules without knowing the situations in which the rules are to be applied.
+In learners method. have memorize the grammar rules without knowing the situations in which the rules are to be applied.
 In this way of instruction, there is no practice of thorough understanding.
-Although a teaching way of communicative language teaching (CLT) was introduced at the secondary level curriculum in Bangladesh a few years ago, it has been found futile as there are no meaningful communicative activities in the classrooms.
+Although a new way of teaching called communicative language teaching (CLT) was introduced at the secondary level curriculum in Bangladesh a few years ago, it has been found futile as there are meaningful no communicative activities in the classrooms.
 The students had to learn certain language rules that did not allow them to use English to communicate.
 The feedback or evaluation process was also based on rote learning rather than practical learning (Nesa, 2004).
 Since the teaching method of English does not work so well for students, they are confronted with a number of problems when they have to write English sentences.
 These students must be given appropriate guidance with a view to helping them improve their writing skills.
 For this reason, it is expected that the study will identify some efficient and necessary solutions to this problem so that both teachers and students can benefit from its outcome in terms of developing their writing skills.